China–United States relations: Public perceptions

 Despite the mutually negative views, the public on both sides overwhelmingly want the relationship to improve.
-Two-thirds of US respondents in a Harris poll published in 2023 agreed that the U.S. should "engage in dialogue as much as possible to reduce tensions" with China.
-US public support for engaging in dialogue increased by five percentage points since 2021.
+Two-thirds of U.S. respondents in a Harris poll published in 2023 agreed that the U.S. should "engage in dialogue as much as possible to reduce tensions" with China.
+U.S. public support for engaging in dialogue increased by five percentage points since 2021.
+According to 2023 polling by The Economist and YouGov, Americans aged 18–44 are much more likely than older age groups to have a friendly view of China.